Senteza Kajubi: Personal details

 Together with his wife, the Kajubi's were the parents of nine children with three sets of twins.
 The majority of the now adult children live in the United States, where they migrated to pursue higher education in the late 1970s.

 Kajubi was an important and influential member of the Ugandan Democratic Party.
 He was one of the first among Uganda's African elite to join the party in 1958, working closely with its leader Benedicto Kiwanuka to expand its reach.

 Final days

 On the morning of 1 May 2012, Kajubi, a widower, collapsed at his home.
 He was discovered by one of his two adult children who lived with him.
 He was carried to Mulago National Referral Hospital, where he was pronounced dead on arrival.
-Following a period of national mourning, which included a period of lying in state at the Parliament Building and in his residence at Bugoloobi, a Kampala suburb, his remains were buried at Maya Village, approximately 25 km, by road, southwest of Kampala, on 5 May 2012.
+Following a period of national mourning, which included a period of lying in state at the Parliament Building and in his residence at Bugolobi, a Kampala suburb, his remains were buried at Maya Village, approximately 25 km, by road, southwest of Kampala, on 5 May 2012.